akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She lifted Goosie, who had followed her, always, and held her so that the goose’s head rested against her father’s shaking shoulder.

-“There,” she whispered.
-“She knows you.”
+‘There,’ she whispered.
+‘She knows you.’

 ---